 2.3 Persons who act on behalf of the association will receive reimbursements for documented reasonable expenses; the details can be regulated in separate rules and regulations for business by the Governing Board.
 The granting of appropriate remuneration for services is made only on the basis of a written contract.
 Remuneration for members of the Governing Board is to be communicated to the General Assembly.

 3.1 Regular members of the Association are evangelical theological educational institutions.
-The ECTE Council decides on applications for membership
+The ECTE Board decides on applications for membership

 3.3 A list shall be kept of the members, their legal representatives and, if appropriate, a delegate deviating from them.
 Any changes to the contact data, in particular also a valid e-mail address, must be communicated to the Governing Board without delay.
 The processing and use of the data takes place solely for association purposes in compliance with the Federal Data Protection Act (of Germany).

-3.4 Membership in the ECTE may be terminated in writing by regular and associate members.
+- a) by declaration of resignation, which can be made at any time and must be declared to the Board in writing.
 The withdrawal shall take effect at the end of the year in which it is declared.
 When the withdrawal becomes effective, the former members are prohibited from continuing to refer to their membership in their publications.
-Any fees and contributions for the year of the withdrawal that are still due and due in the year of departure shall be paid at the latest with the declaration of withdrawal and shall not be refunded.
+Any fees and contributions for the year of the withdrawal that are still due and due in the year of departure shall be paid at the latest with the declaration of withdrawal and shall not be refunded;

-3.6 If a member ceases to operate, the membership automatically ends.
+3.5 If a member ceases to operate, it must notify the Board of this without delay and the membership automatically ends.

 4. Organisational Bodies